andratr/sle-master-course/README.md

 Lecture: modularity, evolution, language extension

-Lab: pick one of the following language extensions and modify all aspects of your base QL implementation to support it.
+Lab: pick one of the following language extensions and modify/evolve/extend *all* relevant aspects of your base QL implementation to support it.
 Think about modularity!

 - Enum data type.
 Allow declaration of an enum as part of a form, with alternatives (and their human-readable labels); ensure type checking when used in expressions (which kinds are relevant?).
 Render as a (multi-select) dropdown list in HTML.
 Possible syntax:
     ```